puckowski/concert/basic_concepts/types.md

 ## Implicit casts

 The following may be implicitly cast without a library call.
+Note that overflows may occur.

 |From type|To type|
 |:--------|:------|